-This year is our discovery phase.
-We are exploring what works for families in small-scale pilot projects in three different communities, learning what may be effective for Talking Matters to replicate and scale up.
+We are working with three Auckland communities to explore what works for families that may be effective for Talking Matters to replicate and scale up.

 What we are doing